Adelaide: a 20-minute city

 Interesting facts about Adelaide

-Best time to fly to Adelaide
+Best time for flights to Adelaide

 The peak season for flights to Adelaide is July, November and December.
 The low season for purchasing tickets is May, June and August.